XNRG's Covid 19 Plan - Amersham Ultra - 5th March 2022

 - Hand sanitiser is available at check points and we encourage participants to use it on arrival before getting food and drinks.

 - Crew at check points may wear masks if they wish to do so and should regularly sanitise their hands.

 Recovery in a vehicle

 If a participant has to be recovered from the course and returned to the event start all occupants of the vehicle may be asked to wear a mask.
 The advice of the medical team may be sought as to the suitability of a vehicle.

 T shirts and medals will be available at the finish and the race director will hold a prize ceremony.

 Separate SOPs outline action required in medical incidents.
 Where a person is at risk of harm and requires medical assistance, social distancing may be compromised to deliver it.
 The advice of the medical director will be sought in determining the most suitable vehicle to recover an injured participant from the course.

-Any participant or crew member who falls ill with coronavirus shortly after the event should notify XNRG.
-Details of persons present at the event may be passed to the NHS ‘Test and Trace Service’.
+Any participant or crewmember who falls ill with coronavirus shortly after the event should notify XNRG.
+Details of persons present at the event may be passed to the NHS ‘Track and Trace Service’.